Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 outdoor image of wand with giant bubble

 Make your own long-lasting bubbles for endless outdoor fun.
+Use different wands, kitchen tools, or even DIY bubble makers for variety.

 5. Build a Backyard Obstacle Course